 The common names of verbena in many Central and Eastern European languages often associate it with iron.
 These include for example the Dutch IJzerhard (“iron-hard”), Danish Læge-Jernurt (“medical ironwort”), German Echtes Eisenkraut (“true ironherb”), Slovak Železník lekársky (“medical ironherb”), and Hungarian vasfű (“iron grass”).
 Also pigeons grass, herb of Grace.

-— Great for feelings of stress and anxiety, calming, grounding, relaxant, gently sedative, use for fraught stress, if you have been multi-tasking and feeling overwhelmed, tense or scattered, useful support for benzodiazipene withdrawal, nerve tonic, helps left low moods esp if liver stagnation is involved, good for times of transition, anti-spasmodic, seizures, thymoleptic (alters mood, esp feelings of depression).
+— Great for feelings of stress and anxiety, calming, grounding, relaxant, gently sedative, use for fraught stress, if you have been multi-tasking and feeling overwhelmed, tense or scattered, useful support for benzodiazipene withdrawal, nerve tonic, helps left low moods especially if liver stagnation is involved, good for times of transition, anti-spasmodic, seizures, thymoleptic (alters mood, esp feelings of depression).
 Contraindicated in pregnancy.

 Maypop, passion vine.